Opheodrys aestivus: Diet

-Predation
+As prey

 Predators of the rough green snake include birds and other snakes, such as the eastern racer (Coluber constrictor) and the eastern king snake (Lampropeltis getula).
-They can also be infected by parasites including the Cryptosporidium species.
-The rough green snake also does not exhibit any predator-resistance capabilities besides fleeing, however they rely heavily on their camouflage.
-They often undergo a lot of stress due to human presence.
+It can also be infested by parasites including species of the genus Cryptosporidium.
+The rough green snake does not exhibit any predator-resistance capabilities besides fleeing, however it relies heavily on its camouflage.
+It often undergoes a lot of stress due to human presence.

 Reproduction

-The male rough green snake reaches sexual maturity at an age of 2 around 245 mm long.
-The females of the rough green snake reach sexual maturity around 1–2 years of age, or when they are between 350–400 mm in length.
+The male rough green snake reaches sexual maturity at an age of two years, and a snout-to-vent length (SVL) of around 24.5 cm.
+The female reaches sexual maturity around one or two years of age, or when it attains a length of 35–40 cm.
 For the male, plasma androgen levels and the diameter of the sexual segment of the kidney have a bimodal cycle with one peak in the spring and the second in late summer.
 Spermatogenesis occurs in June, reaching its peak in July and August.
-This is a post-nupital cycle.
+This is a post-nuptial cycle.
 The rough green snake breeds in spring, and sometimes again in fall.
-Courtship behavior expressed by males include head-jerking, tail-waving, and chin-rubbing.
-Males align copulatory organs with females in an average of 2 minutes and 45 seconds, and copulation averages 16 minutes and 4 seconds.
-Females lay 2-14 eggs, occasionally in a communal nest shared by more than one female.
+Courtship behaviors expressed by the male include head-jerking, tail-waving, and chin-rubbing.
+The male aligns its copulatory organs (hemipenes) with the female in an average of 2 minutes and 45 seconds, and copulation averages 16 minutes and 4 seconds.
+The female lays 2–14 eggs, occasionally in a communal nest shared by more than one female.
 Up to 75 eggs have been found in one such nest.
 The nest site varies: under boards, under bark in rotting stumps, in deep mulch, or under a rock.
-Hatchlings from spring breeding typically emerge in August or September, and each is about 18–20 cm in total length.
-Male rough green snakes reach sexual maturity in two years.
-At maturity, males begin storing abundant amounts of sperm in their vas deferens.
-They are able to mate in the spring of the next year (year 3 of life).
+Hatchlings from spring breeding typically emerge in August or September, and each has a total length (tail included) of about 18–20 cm.
+At maturity, the male begins storing abundant amounts of sperm in its vas deferens.
+It is able to mate in the spring of the next year (third year of life).

 Conservation status

 The rough green snake is widespread and is not of conservation concern.
-However, urban development, especially the reduction of vegetation near waterways, may reduce their numbers.
-Many are killed on roads, and they may be susceptible to poisoning by pesticides used on their insect prey.
-When dead, they turn blue.
+However, urban development, especially the reduction of vegetation near waterways, may reduce its numbers.
+Many are killed on roads, and it may be susceptible to poisoning by pesticides used on its insect prey.
+When dead, it turns blue.
 It is also one of the most exploited pet snakes in North America.
-O. aestivus are collected by the hundreds each year.
+Opheodrys aestivus is collected by the hundreds each year.